Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Introduction

 \section{Introduction}

-Consider a communication network with two special nodes $s$ and $t$, and with information transmitted between them along a shortest path $P_{st}$ between $s$ and $t$ in the network.
-In the distributed setting, it can be important to maintain communication in the event that a link (i.e., edge) on this path $P_{st}$ fails.
+Consider a communication network $G=(V,E)$, with two special nodes $s$ and $t$ in $V$, and with communication transmission from $s$ to $t$ along a shortest path $P_{st}$.
+In the distributed setting, it can be important to maintain efficient communication from $s$ to $t$ in the event that a link (i.e., edge) on this path $P_{st}$ fails.
 This is the Replacement Paths (RPaths) problem, where for each edge $e$ on $P_{st}$, we need to find a shortest path from $s$ to $t$ that avoids $e$.
-The problem of computing replacement paths have been extensively studied in the sequential setting~\cite{lawler1972procedure, katoh1982efficient, roditty2012replacement}.
-The closely related problem of finding a second simple shortest path (2-SiSP), i.e., a shortest path from $s$ to $t$ avoids at least one edge on the original shortest path $P_{st}$, has also been studied in the sequential setting~\cite{yen1971finding}.
+The RPaths problem has been extensively studied in the sequential setting~\cite{lawler1972procedure,katoh1982efficient,roditty2012replacement}.
+The closely related problem of finding a second simple shortest path (2-SiSP), i.e., a shortest simple path from $s$ to $t$ avoids at least one edge on the original shortest path $P_{st}$, has also been studied in the sequential setting~\cite{yen1971finding}.
 Another fundamental graph problem related to shortest paths is the Minimum Weight Cycle (MWC) problem, where we need to compute a shortest simple cycle in a given graph.
 The All Nodes Shortest Cycle (ANSC) problem, where we want to compute a shortest cycle through each node in a given graph, is also relevant to the distributed setting.

-Upper and lower bounds in the CONGEST model are known for the round complexity of several fundamental graph problems.
-However, we are not aware of any nontrivial results for RPaths, 2-SiSP, MWC or ANSC except for undirected unweighted MWC.
-In this paper we present lower bounds and algorithms for these problems in the CONGEST model for directed and undirected graphs, both weighted and unweighted.
-For several of the variants we consider, our upper and lower bounds are within a polylog factor of each other, giving rise to near optimal bounds.
-Our main results are listed in Table~\ref{tab:results}.
-We also present several upper and lower bounds for approximation versions of these problems, listed in Table~\ref{tab:approxresults}.
+Surprisingly, there are virtually no results known in the distributed CONGEST model for these problems.
+In this paper we address this lacuna by obtaining strong round complexity bounds for these problems in the CONGEST model, which are optimal or near-optimal in many cases.

+Let $|V|=n$, $|E|=m$.
+Directed weighted RPaths, 2-SiSP, MWC, ANSC are important problems in sequential fine-grained complexity, being part of the $n^3$ time complexity class~\cite{williams2010subcubic} which contains many graph problems: weighted APSP, Negative Triangle Detection, Radius, Eccentricities and Betweenness Centrality~\cite{abboud2015subcubic}.
+Directed weighted MWC is the starting point of hardness in the fine-grained $mn$ complexity class~\cite{agarwal2018finegrained}, which contains directed weighted RPaths, 2-SiSP, ANSC.
+The $mn$ class is of more relevance in the CONGEST model where $O(\log n)$ bits of communication occur per round per edge in the graph, leading to $\tilde{O}(m)$\footnote{ We use the notation $\tilde{O}, \tilde{\Omega}, \tilde{\Theta}$ to hide poly-logarithmic factors.} communication per round, and the goal is to minimize the number of rounds in the computation.